The Industry's First Dual-Mode Battery Charge ICs

 Availability: Now (Sample), January 2018 (OEM Quantities)

 Pricing: $175 /unit (1 pcs)

 1. Facilitates configuration of the industry's first simultaneous dual-mode charging system

 To support the 2 predominant charging methods for the latest portable devices, ROHM developed the industry's first 2-input charging system.
 A built-in charging adapter discrimination function enables automatic switching between modes without an MCU.
-This eliminates the need to mount external peripheral components such as transistors and resistors typically necessary for each charging system (for charge path switching and backflow prevention), significantly reducing both mounting area and design load.
+This eliminates the need to mount and adjust external peripheral components such as transistors and resistors typically necessary for each charging system (for charge path switching and backflow prevention), significantly reducing both mounting area and design load.